DUTY OF SCHOOLS TO PREVENT EXTREMISM /TERRORISM

 We try to encompass and thread British Values in all that we do, including celebrations, school trips and sponsored events.

-Our sponsored event in April 2017 is a good example of this
+Our sponsored event in April 2019 was a good example of this

 Sample Letter sent to parents re the event;-